jeannesguinn/brick-breaker/README.md

 ## Overview and Motivation
       The Space Bar Game is a 2D game created in Unity 5.
 This game is a basic block breaking game, modeled after the Arkanoid games, popular in the late 1980's.
 My main motivation in creating this game was to attempt creating a game in a language I had never programmed in, on a platform I had never utilized, creating something I had never attempted to create before (a video game).
-I wanted to take on the challenge of utilzing all of the skillsets listed.. and I wanted to do this in the 5 day time frame, our class was given for our final project.
+I wanted to take on the challenge of utilizing all of these skillsets.
+Furthermore, I wanted to complete this challenge, in a 5-day time frame.

 ## Technologies Used